Nellie Bly Begins Record-Setting Trip Around the Globe

 On September 16, 1620, the Mayflower left England.
-The Pilgrims braved rough seas and a harsh winter in search of religious freedom and founded the settlement of Plymouth.
+The Pilgrims braved rough seas and a harsh winter in search of a place to build a community based on their religious beliefs.
+They reached America and founded the settlement of Plymouth.

 On September 12, 1609, explorer Henry Hudson reached the river that would bear his name.